jknapka/Gridder/README.md

 container using identifiers mentioned in the layout string.
 You should either use a text-based layout or the plain `add(Component,row,column)` API for any given container, not both.
+(However, it is perfectly OK for nested containers to use their own Gridder instances, or some other layout manager entirely, and configure their layouts any way they like.)

 ### The 2D Layout Language